shawdm/cricket-stats/README.md

 What is JE Roots batting average?
 How many career matches has JE Root played?
 How many balls faced has JE Root had?

+What Indian has the highest batting average? what England has the highest batting Average?